 Maintain that flame!
 Don’t let it go out, or you’ll have to churn that momentum up all over again!

 If you keep feeding it, your entrepreneurial flame will most certainly get bigger.
 Feed it with not just plans, but action.
 Action, action, action.
 Action all the time.
 It’s ok if you only have 10 hours a week for it at first.
 (Or less.)
 And there will be lots of stuff that you don’t know how to do – spend the time learning!
-If someone else learned how to do all that random stuff – hellurrr – you can too!
+If someone else learned how to do all that random stuff, you can too!

 Now, I’m not usually a very patient person, but being an entrepreneur is going to take some patience.
 Every great accomplishment and journey will take time – this is why I feel like a lot of people want to be entrepreneurs, but don’t actually have the patience to keep up with the follow through.
-It’s like wanting a great body, but not having the patience to deal with the slow results of diet and exercise.
-YOU JUST GOTTA DO IT.
+BUT YOU JUST GOTTA DO IT.
 And keep doing it.
 And then start doing it well.